turbot/guardrails-docs/docs/runbooks/getting-started-aws/apply-quick-action/index.md

 It’s disabled by default.
 On its Policy Type page, click `New Policy Setting`, choose your Sandbox as the target resource, choose `Enabled`, and click `Create`.
 <p><img alt="aws_start_7_ready_to_enable_quick_actions" src="/images/docs/guardrails/runbooks/getting-started-aws/apply-quick-action/aws-start-7-ready-to-enable-quick-actions.png"/></p><br/>

-## Find a bucket in Alarm for versioning
+## Step 3: Find a bucket in Alarm for versioning

 In [Send an alert to email]( /guardrails/docs/runbooks/getting-started-aws/send-alert-to-email) we left your test bucket in the `Alarm` state.